NJFX: Services

-NJFX operates a data center campus in Wall Township, New Jersey, offering meet-me room, data center and colocation services to business customers.
-The center is adjacent to a substation operated by Jersey Central Power & Light (JCP&L), a subsidiary of energy giant FirstEnergy.
-The NJFX campus also contains a cable landing station serving several subsea cables, including the HAVFRUE AEC-2 cable connecting to Northern Europe, as well as Tata's TGN1 and TGN2 cables, and Seaborn Networks' Seabras cable.
-Notable clients include Google, Facebook, US telecommunications company CenturyLink (now Lumen Technologies), Verizon Communications, and Amazon Web Services.
+NJFX operates a 10 acre data center campus in Wall Township, New Jersey, offering meet-me room, data center and colocation services to business customers.
+The 64,800 square foot center is adjacent to a substation operated by Jersey Central Power & Light (JCP&L), a subsidiary of energy giant FirstEnergy.
+The NJFX campus also contains a cable landing station serving four subsea cables linking North America to Europe and South America, including the HAVFRUE AEC-2 cable connecting to Northern Europe, as well as Tata's TGN1 and TGN2 cables, and Seaborn Networks' Seabras cable.
+As of December 2025, the company reported that it hosted 35 network operators at its data center.< Notable clients include Google, Facebook, US telecommunications company CenturyLink (now Lumen Technologies), Verizon Communications, and Amazon Web Services.